ITfoxtec/FoxIDs/docs/get-started.md

 # Get started
-FoxIDs is available at [FoxIDs.com](https://foxids.com) or you can [deploy](deployment.md) FoxIDs in your Microsoft Azure tenant as your own private cloud.
+Foxids is available at [Foxids.com](https://foxids.com) or you can [deploy](deployment.md) Foxids in your Microsoft Azure tenant as your own private cloud.

-#### FoxIDs.com
+#### Foxids.com
-[FoxIDs.com](https://foxids.com) is deployed in Europe in Microsoft Azure Holland as an Identity Services (IDS) also called Identity as a Service (IDaaS).
+[Foxids.com](https://foxids.com) is deployed in Europe in Microsoft Azure Holland as an Identity Services (IDS) also called Identity as a Service (IDaaS).

 a.
-[Register on FoxIDs.com](https://foxids.com/action/createtenant), where you get access to your one FoxIDs tenant.
+[Register on Foxids.com](https://foxids.com/action/createtenant), where you get access to your one Foxids tenant.
 The tenant will hold your organizations entire security service.
 You become the first admin user and you can add more [admin users](control.md#create-administrator-users) later on.
 You can optionally configure [external trust](howto-connect.md#up-party---how-to-connect-identity-provider-idp) in the `master` track to authorize external admin users.

 ---

-#### FoxIDs Private Cloud
+#### Foxids Private Cloud
-FoxIDs is [open-source](index.md#free-and-open-source) and you are free to deploy FoxIDs as your own private cloud in your Microsoft Azure tenant.
+Foxids is [open-source](index.md#free-and-open-source) and you are free to deploy Foxids as your own private cloud in your Microsoft Azure tenant.

 a.
-[Deploy](deployment.md) FoxIDs in your Microsoft Azure tenant.
+[Deploy](deployment.md) Foxids in your Microsoft Azure tenant.
 b.
 After successfully deployment, [login](deployment.md#first-login-and-admin-users) to the `master` tenant.
 You can create more [admin users](control.md#create-administrator-users) in the `master` tenant.
 You can optionally configure [external trust](howto-connect.md#up-party---how-to-connect-identity-provider-idp) to authorize external admin users.
 c.
 Create the tenant for your organizations security services.
 Applications, APIs and connections in general is configured in this tenant.